Performance Goals and Outcome Goals

 Process Goals

-To take to the next level, the person can set process goals.
+To take goal setting to the next level, the person can set process goals.
 Process goals give a person even greater control of achieving a goal.
 For example, a person can set a goal to run using the correct form, and focusing on arm and leg movements.
 This process goal gives the person more control over his/her performance than with performance goals.
 The more the goal can be controlled, the more valuable it will be.

-Another example of the different is golfers setting a goal in an upcoming tournament.
+Another example of the different types of goal setting is golfers setting a goal in an upcoming tournament.
 The first golfer may set an outcome goal of coming in the top 10.
 A second may set a performance goal to shoot 68, while a third may set a process goal to make solid contact with the ball on each shot.
 The second golfer has more control over shooting a 68 than the first has of coming in the top ten.
 However, the third whose goal is to make solid contact has even more control over their performance.

 Setting Performance Goals